Santa Claus: Representation to children

-With no greater good than having some fun, some have charged that the deception is more about the parents, their short-term happiness in seeing children excited about Santa Claus, and their nostalgic willingness to prolong the age of magical thinking, than it is about the children.
-Philosopher David Kyle Johnson wrote, "It's a lie, it degrades your parental trustworthiness, it encourages credulity, it does not encourage imagination, and it's equivalent to bribing your kids for good behavior."
+Some have argued that Santa Claus prioritises parents' short-term happiness in seeing children excited about Santa Claus, and their nostalgic willingness to prolong the age of magical thinking, over children.
+The philosopher David Kyle Johnson wrote, "It's a lie, it degrades your parental trustworthiness, it encourages credulity, it does not encourage imagination, and it's equivalent to bribing your kids for good behavior."

 Others see little harm in the belief in Santa Claus.
-Psychologist Tamar Murachver said that because it is a cultural, not parental, lie, it does not usually undermine parental trust.
-The New Zealand Skeptics also see no harm in parents telling their children that Santa is real.
-Spokesperson Vicki Hyde said, "It would be a hard-hearted parent indeed who frowned upon the innocent joys of our children's cultural heritage.
-We save our bah humbugs for the things that exploit the vulnerable."
+The psychologist Tamar Murachver said that because it is a cultural, not parental, lie, it does not usually undermine parental trust.
+Woolley posited that it is perhaps "kinship with the adult world" that causes children not to be angry that they were lied to for so long.
+In one study, it was found that children did not trust their parents less and adults did not recall an increase in lack of trust.
+Austin Cline argued that, to get children's belief in Santa Claus, a complicated series of elaborate lies and defenses over time is needed, rather than a few single-time lies.
 Most children do not remain angry or embarrassed about the deception for very long.
-John Condry of Cornell University interviewed more than 500 children for a study of the issue and found that not a single child was angry at their parents for telling them Santa Claus was real.
-According to Dr. Condry, "The most common response to finding out the truth was that they felt older and more mature.
+They are most likely to have a positive feeling about it if they are able to figure it out logically (e.g., by realising the impossibility of one person visiting every home in a single night) and gradually.
+According to the psychologist John Condry, "The most common response to finding out the truth was that they felt older and more mature.
 They now knew something that the younger kids did not".
 In other studies, a small fraction of children felt betrayed by their parents, but disappointment was a more common response.
 Some children have reacted strongly, including rejecting the family's religious beliefs on the grounds that if the parents lied about the existence of Santa Claus, then they might lie about the existence of God as well.
+The New Zealand Skeptics also see no harm in parents telling their children that Santa is real.
+The spokesperson Vicki Hyde said, "It would be a hard-hearted parent indeed who frowned upon the innocent joys of our children's cultural heritage.
+We save our bah humbugs for the things that exploit the vulnerable."